Logo

 Phase E: Mark Down

-Phase E, the Mark Down phase, is characterized by a rapid decline in prices due to increased selling pressure.
+Phase E, the Mark Down phase of the Wyckoff distribution, is characterized by a rapid decline in prices due to increased selling pressure.

 • Rapid price decline.